MarcoLizza/mode13h.dev/_posts/2023-12-21-back-on-track.md

 In a similar vein, [Chipmunk2D](https://chipmunk-physics.net/) is in doubt as to whether or not to maintain it in the long term.
 Developments are at a standstill, considering that the library is stable and well established.
 However, [Eric Catto](https://github.com/erincatto), author of [box2d](https://box2d.org/), has been working for some time on [a C99-compliant version](https://github.com/erincatto/box2c) of his famous middleware (which is currently written in C++).
 I plan to try to integrate it very soon.

 Other than that, the first and most immediate objective will be to make the product (finally?) usable by the community.
-The official documentation absolutely must be completed (in many ways... from technical description, to examples/tutorials, to API documentation)! :P To this end, I intend to fix the 'presentation' of the project from the outset so as to make the request (veiled or not) for help from external contributors.
+The official documentation absolutely must be completed (in many ways... from technical description, to examples/tutorials, to API documentation)! :P To this end, I intend to elaborate a bit on the project "presentation" so as to make request (veiled or not) for help from external contributors.

 Obviously, then, there are features to be added (quite a few) that I have been taking notes on over the past few months... and others that could potentially be refined, simplified or even (why not) eliminated because they are overabundant.